-The owner of the Class A Member, PPR Financial Holdings, LLC or any successor thereto, operates other entities that provide administrative services and may invest in other note purchasing businesses and joint ventures.
-The Class A Member of the Company is also the Class A Member of affiliated entities, including but not limited to Partners for Payment Relief DE II, LLC, Partners for Payment Relief DE IV, LLC, Access Capital Fund, LLC, and Reliant Liquidity Fund, LLC, Reliant Holdings Group, LLC, Clearview Capital, LLC, Tanglewood Properties, LLC, PREI, LLC, Cyperus Papyrus, LLC, PPR Capital Management, LLC, Reliant Freedom Fund, LLC, PPR Opportunity Fund 1 - Clean Cars Equity, LLC and PPR Opportunity Manager, LLC and other businesses in the real estate industry.
-The Class A Member and its owners shall be entitled to continue to operate and expand these businesses and such operation and expansion shall not be a violation of the Operating Agreement or a breach of any fiduciary or other duty owed to the Company or any other Member.
-The Class A Member and its owners shall also be permitted to participate in these and other similar businesses without offering the opportunity to participate in these businesses to the other Members.
+The Class A Member of the Company, Partners for Payment Relief DE, LLC ("DE"), is also the Class A Member of affiliated entities, including but not limited to Reliant Freedom Fund, LLC.
+In addition, the indirect owners of DE (i.e. David Van Horn, Robert Paulus and John Sweeney (or their subsidiaries)), are also the owners and/or members (direct or indirect) of PPR Opportunity Manager, LLC, PPR Opportunity Fund 1 - Clean Cars Equity, LLC, Reliant Holding Group, LLC, PPR Capital Management, LLC and/or other affiliates, which may own and/or operate other entities that provide administrative services and/or that invest in other mortgage and real estate purchasing businesses and joint ventures.
+The Class A Member and its direct and indirect owners shall be entitled to continue to own, operate and expand the aforementioned and other businesses and such ownership, operation and expansion shall not be a violation of the Operating Agreement or a breach of any fiduciary or other duty owed to the Company or any other Member.
+In addition, the Class A Member and its direct and indirect owners shall not be required to offer the Company or its Members the opportunity to participate in these and other similar businesses.